 If there is one subject that is guaranteed to bring out the very worst in people, especially on the Internet, it is whenever the small matter of the ‘Flat Earth’ is discussed.

-It has, in some cases, caused such violent online debate, that a number of websites have had to resort to removing the facility to comment on the articles they subsequently publish.
+It has, in some cases, caused such angry online debate, that a number of websites have had to resort to removing the facility to comment on the FE articles they subsequently publish.

 It’s not as if belief in a Flat Earth is an entirely ‘new’ idea either, as has been alleged in some corners of the www …. as the belief that the earth was flat has been around since humankind began to walk upright.